 Hello , my name is Mrs Breaks and I am the lucky class teacher of the children in Class 2V.
-We have a fantastic full-time teaching assistant in our class called Mrs Blackman .
+We have a fantastic teaching assistant in our class called Mrs Blackman .
 We also have the support of Miss Fort on Tuesday afternoons.

 A message to you all from the teachers xx